Psycho-educational, Behavioural, Disorder Specific (e.g., anxiety related disorders, depression, ADHD, trauma).

 Consultation is available to individuals and organizations involving educational and therapeutic supports.

 Kerry completed her Master's of Educational Psychology at the University of Regina in 2011.
-She is a duly Registered Psychologist with the College of Psychologists of Ontario, and the Saskatchewan College of Psychologists.
+She is a duly Registered Psychologist with the Saskatchewan College of Psychologists, and the College of Psychologists of Ontario (inactive).
 She holds Authorized Practice Endorsement (APE), which allows her to assess and diagnose psychological disorders.
-Kerry is a member of the Canadian Psychological Association (CPA), and has been an executive member of the Psychology Association of Saskatchewan since 2008.
+Kerry is a member of the Canadian Psychological Association (CPA) and has been an executive member of the Psychology Association of Saskatchewan since 2008.

-Kerry offers therapy services to adult clients in Ontario and Saskatchewan, as well as adolescent clients in Saskatchewan.
-Using Cognitive Behavioural Therapy (CBT) practices Kerry supports clients to learn and practice skills to help them manage anxiety, depression, anger, personal and occupational stress, interpersonal difficulties, relationship concerns, and charonic pain.
+Kerry offers therapy services to child, adolescent, and adult clients in Saskatchewan, and will be offering therapy services to adult clients in Ontario.
+Using Cognitive Behavioural Therapy (CBT) practices Kerry supports clients to learn and practice skills to help them manage anxiety, depression, anger, trauma, personal and occupational stress, interpersonal difficulties, relationship concerns, and chronic pain.

 Kerry also has extensive experience with psycho-educational assessment and diagnosis (e.g., learning disorders, intellectual disability, ADHD, behavioural and emotional difficulties), offering this service to children, adolescents, and adults who live in Saskatchewan.